 I conducted advanced R&D for the Continuous Motion Rig (CMR), a high-performance drilling system driven by ABB robot controllers and drives.
 The core challenge was maintaining continuous, synchronized robot motion throughout the entire drilling cycle - because every unnecessary stop costs time and risks damaging expensive equipment.

-My responsibilities spanned software architecture, ABB RobotStudio integration, and extensive testing and commissioning.
+My responsibilities spanned real-time motion control, trajectory and movement optimization, and drive-level tuning, backed by software architecture and ABB RobotStudio integration.
+I used high-fidelity simulation to validate control strategies before deployment, optimized inter-robot communication and sensor feedback for tight synchronization, and carried the system through extensive testing and commissioning on-site.
 The result was a tightly coordinated multi-robot workflow that pushed both throughput and reliability in one of the most demanding industrial processes in the oil and gas sector.

 I developed a real-time GPU-based path planner for high-performance robotic picking and manipulation.
 The system generated collision-free trajectories at frame rate and interfaced directly with industrial robot controllers for smooth, efficient execution.
 This sits at the intersection of geometric motion planning, GPU acceleration, and industrial robot integration - turning 3D perception data into executable robot motion fast enough to keep up with dynamic bin-picking and assembly tasks.